Princess Gwenevere and the Jewel Riders: Home releases

+Streaming media

-In 2008–2009, the series was available to be watched for free in a streaming media form on the Lycos Cinema service and later Kidlet.tv; while it was titled as Princess Gwenevere and the Jewel Riders, it was actually the Starla version.
+In 2008–2009, the series has been available to be watched for free in a streaming media form on the Lycos Cinema service and later Kidlet.tv; while it was titled as Princess Gwenevere and the Jewel Riders, it was actually the Starla version.
 In 2009, the show was also made freely available for users of the Internet service SyncTV (available online from the browser for the American users and downloadable for watching for the others).
 In 2011, the Starla version became available for streaming through Netflix for the users in the United States, expanded to the entire first season in 2012.

 The first two episodes ("Jewel Quest") have been put on YouTube by 41 Entertainment, a new company founded by the producer Allan J. Bohbot.
-In 2018, most of the episodes have been released in high quality and wide aspect ratio through the subscription service Watch It Kid!.
-It was also made available on Apple TV, Amazon Prime Video, and (in Spanish) ZAZ TV.
+In 2018, most of the episodes of the Starla version have been released in high quality and wide aspect ratio through the subscription service Watch It Kid!.
+It has been since also made available on other streaming platforms, including Apple TV, Amazon Prime Video, Tubi, and PeacockTV.
+All episodes of the Gwenevere version in VHS quality have been released on 41 Entertainment's official Amazin' Adventures YouTube channel for free throughout 2024.